JuneDrinleng/Oxford-WinterClass2023-ML/README.md

 The session I have already upload will use some package in python

 here are them

-The code is mainly run on my macbook pro (m1 ver) and I have try it on my windows pc y9000p however there is some problem with sklearn when I transformed into mac, I surprisingly found that it works
+The code is mainly run on my macbook pro (m1 ver)

+and I have try it on my windows pc y9000p however there is some problem with sklearn

+when I transformed into mac, I surprisingly found that it works

 ## Session 1

 pandas install by conda
     conda install -c anaconda pandas numpy install by conda
     conda install -c anaconda numpy

+## Session 2
+pandas install by conda
+    conda install -c conda-forge missingno
+    conda install -c "conda-forge/label/cf201901" missingno
+    conda install -c "conda-forge/label/cf202003" missingno
+    conda install -c "conda-forge/label/gcc7" missingno